HaploidJS/haploidjs.github.io/docs/guide/async-navigation-cancelation.md

 ```

 ::: tip
-Since Haploid.js supports multiple instances on the same page, that is, multiple `RouterContainers`, they will all participate in the decision of whether to revoke the route.
-The specific policy is **one-vote veto**, that is, if any instance decides to revoke the route jump, the route will be revoked
+Since Haploid.js supports multi-instances on the same page, that is, multiple `RouterContainer`s, they will all participate in the decision of whether to cancel the route.
+The specific policy is **one-vote veto**, that is, if any instance decides to cancel the route jump, the route will be cancelled.
 :::

 ::: danger